abhishekdbihani/deeplabV3_pores-grains/README.md

 Ready TFRecords of training and evaluation datasets are located [here](https://github.com/abhishekdbihani/deeplabV3_pores-grains/tree/master/dataset/tfrecord).

 ## 3) Training:
-The model was trained by using a pre-trained checkpoint such as a pre-trained [Resnet v2 model](http://download.tensorflow.org/models/resnet_v2_101_2017_04_14.tar.gz) used here.
+The model was trained by using a pre-trained checkpoint such as a pre-trained [Resnet101 v2 model](http://download.tensorflow.org/models/resnet_v2_101_2017_04_14.tar.gz) used here.
 The final trained model checkpoint files are located [here](https://github.com/abhishekdbihani/deeplabV3_pores-grains/tree/master/dataset/model).

 Command:
 ```bash